-From a more abstract point of view, Harnad duality is underlied by the Fourier-Laplace transform \cite{harnad1994dual, boalch2008irregular, boalch2012simply, kawakami2018degeneration}.
+From a more abstract point of view, Harnad duality is underlain by the Fourier--Laplace transform \cite{boalch2008irregular, boalch2012simply,harnad1994dual, kawakami2018degeneration}.
 It is an operation on (almost all) irreducible algebraic connections on Zariski open subsets of the affine line induced by the automorphism of the Weyl algebra of differential operators $A_1:=\mathbb C[z,\partial_z]$ defined by $z\mapsto -\partial_z$, $\partial_z\mapsto z$.
 Applied to such a connection, it gives another connection with in general different rank, number of singularities and pole orders.

 Similarly, underlying the enlarged symmetry of the simply-laced case is the fact that the Fourier transform is actually part of a larger group of transformations acting on connections on the affine line: indeed, any matrix